What the Bible Say About Stress and Worry

-The best way to look for Bible verses about stress or Scripture for anxiety is to look to those passages that give us peace and comfort when we are prone to worry.
+The best way to look for Bible verses about stress or Scripture on stress is to look to those passages that give us peace and comfort when we are prone to worry.
 Here are 20 Bible verses about worry, stress, and anxiety so you can find God’s peace:

 - Be anxious of nothing (Philippians 4:6-7)

 - Worry chokes God’s seed (Luke 8:14-15)

 - Anxiety weighs down the heart (Proverbs 12:25)

 - Fear no evil for He is with you (Psalm 23)

 - Do not fear, for He is with you (Isaiah 41:10)

 - My help is in God (Psalm 121:1-2)

 - No fear of bad things when trusting God (Psalm 112:7)